Olive Oil Garlic Pasta (Pasta Aglio e Olio)

 Pasta Aglio e Olio - Olive Oil Garlic Pasta

-Well, technically I was considering not to post this one because who does not know Aglio e Olio?!
+Well, technically I was considering not to post this one because who does not know a simple yet so flavorful pasta with olive oil and garlic, Aglio e Olio?!
 But after certain consideration, I decided to publish it – mostly because Daisy turned particularly beautiful here lol.

-But seriously speaking, this blog is not only for readers, but it is also a convenient wat to categorize recipes I have loved.
+But seriously speaking, this blog is not only for readers, but it is also a convenient wat to categorize recipes I love.
 Besides, simple recipes are often the best, and this one 100% proves this statement.

 What can I tell about Pasta Aglio e Olio?
 Two words – simple and delicious.